-However, there are many emulators available for nostalgic gamers right now, so it might be hard for them to decide which one is the best.
-Because of that, we’ve created a list of 7 best emulators for NES, where we’re going to tell you about what each emulator offers, so you can quickly decide which emulator to use.
+There are many emulators available for nostalgic gamers right now, so it might be hard for them to decide which one is the best.
+Because of that, we’ve created a list of 9 best emulators for NES and we’re going to tell you about what each emulator offers, so you can quickly decide which emulator to use.

 FCEUX is one of the most popular NES emulators in the NES community.
 This program offers a lot of features, along with many customization options, that will satisfy both players and developers.